Tatler Best Restaurants & Bars Asia-Pacific 2025

 Jakarta, Indonesia

-At SCBD Park in South Jakarta, Esa frames Indonesian culinary heritage through a degustation format that draws on Betawi, Sundanese, Chinese, and European influences.
+At SCBD Park in South Jakarta, Esa frames Indonesian culinary heritage through a degustation format that draws on Betawi, Sundanese, Chinese, European influences.
 An open kitchen anchors the dining room in a gallery-like setting, where the cooking unfolds in full view.
 The tone is fine-casual rather than formal, making it one of the more considered addresses in Jakarta's contemporary Indonesian dining scene.

 Dewakan